vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 #### Amendment

-* Amending the size of an iceberg order amends the total `remaining` quantity and leaves the `displayed quantity` unaffected unless the new remaining quanity is smaller than the current displayed quantity, in which case the displayed quantity is reduced to the total remaining quantity.
+* Amending the size of an iceberg order amends the total `remaining` quantity and leaves the `displayed quantity` unaffected unless the new remaining quantity is smaller than the current displayed quantity, in which case the displayed quantity is reduced to the total remaining quantity.

 * Amending the size/quantity of an iceberg order does not cause it to lose time priority.
 This is because the increase applies to the `remaining` quantity and not to the `displayed quantity`.
 This is allowed because the order will lose time priority on refresh, i.e. before the increased quantity is available to trade.

 #### Auctions

 * Icebergs can be entered or carried into auctions if the underlying TIF is supported.

 * Icebergs can trade in the auction uncrossing up to their current `displayed quantity` as for any other transaction that would cause a trade with an iceberg order.